neilslater/convolver/README.md

 and large convolutions are processed using FFTW3 to convert to frequency space where convolution is simpler and faster to calculate, then convert back.

+## Convolutional Neural Nets

+Code for CNNs in Ruby, based on the convolve_basic method from this gem, is planned for a new gem.

 ## Contributing

 1. Fork it